openedx/edx-platform/lms/djangoapps/certificates/docs/decisions/001-allowlist-cert-requirements.rst

 * The user must have an approved, unexpired, ID verification
 * The user must not have an invalidated certificate for the course run (see the *CertificateInvalidation* model)
 * HTML (web) certificates must be globally enabled, and also enabled for the course run
-* The user must be on the allowlist for the course run (see the *CertificateWhitelist* model)
+* The user must be on the allowlist for the course run (see the *CertificateAllowlist* model)